OSULUG/OSULUG-Website/README.md

 Getting it Online:
 ------------------

-Once you've made and tested your changes, submit a pull request and then ping edunham about it.
+Once you've made and tested your changes, submit a pull request and then ping pop about it.

-We need to eventually set up a post-commit hook to get the machine hosting lug.oregonstate.edu to automatically pull from this repo and run wok whenever code gets committed here.
-Until then, just have someone with the necessary access (probably edunham) do it manually.
+There is currently a post-commit hook to get the machine hosting lug.oregonstate.edu to automatically pull from this repo and run wok whenever code gets committed here.
+It is imperfect so you may need to ping pop on irc.freenode.net in the #osu-lug-admin channel (or in a pm)